DataDog/documentation/content/en/real_user_monitoring/data_collected/_index.md

 ## Extra Attribute

-In addition to default attributes, you can add your [specific global context][4] to all events collected.
-This provides you the ability to analyze the data for a subset of users: group errors by user email, understand which customers have the worst performance, etc.
+In addition to default attributes, add [specific global context][4] to all events collected.
+This provides the ability to analyze the data for a subset of users.
+For example, group errors by user email, or understand which customers have the worst performance.

 ## Further Reading